 The Consolidated Group (Income Tax) Rules, 2019 (CGR Rules) were introduced in June of 2019 through Legal Notice 110 of 2019 and are applicable to Maltese companies who have their financial year starting on or after the 1 January 2019.
-It is pertinent to mention that in terms of these new rules, a Maltese company would not be required to pay income tax at the rate of 35% after which the shareholder may claim a full or partial refund.
-Only the effective tax after refund would be paid.
+Unlike the VAT Grouping Rules, the scope of the CGR Rules is not limited to any particular sector or industry.

 The rules provide that eligible group companies would be considered a ‘fiscal unit’ for income tax purposes.
 The fiscal unit consists of the ‘Principal Taxpayer’, being a parent company, and its direct and indirect subsidiaries called ‘Transparent Subsidiaries’.